Hakiick/T-POO-700-STG_1/README.md

 To start your Phoenix server:

-- Run `docker-compose -p time-manager -f docker-compose.yml` to start the project
+- Run `docker-compose -p time-manager -f docker-compose.yml up` to start the project

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.